Yellow-bellied marmot: Distribution and habitat

 The yellow-bellied marmot lives in southwestern Canada and western United States, including the Rocky Mountains and the Sierra Nevada.
 Northwards, its range extends into the southern British Columbia and goes eastwards up to the montane and basin regions of Wyoming, eastern Montana, Colorado, and southern Alberta.
 Southwards, its range extends into northern New Mexico.
 It inhabits steppes, meadows, talus fields, and other open habitats, sometimes on the edge of deciduous or coniferous forests.
 In Colorado, they are found from as low as 5400 ft to over 14000 ft of elevation.
 In central and eastern Washington, they are common at low elevations.

 They are found in valleys, meadows, and foothills, and tend to occupy open areas which are free of vegetation.
 Their territory is about 6 acres around a number of burrows dug during the summer.
-They choose to dig burrows under rocks, as it is less likely to be visible to predators.
+Although they sometimes burrow underneath trees and buildings, they typically choose to dig burrows under rocks, as it is less likely to be visible to predators.
 These predators include foxes, dogs, coyotes, wolves, and eagles.
 Upon seeing a predator, the yellow-bellied marmot whistles to warn the others in the area, after which it typically hides in a nearby rock pile until there is no more threat.

 Biology

+Hibernation

+Yellow-bellied marmots spend about 80% of their lives in their burrows, 60% of which is spent hibernation.
+They often spend mid-day and night in a burrow as well.
+These burrows are usually constructed on a slope, such as a hill, mountain, or cliff.
+The hibernating burrows can be up to 5-7 m deep; however, the burrows constructed for daily use are usually only 1 m deep.
+Their hibernation period varies on elevation, but it is typically from September to May.
+Although they hibernate, they do not store food for the winter.
+Much of their active season is spent accumulating enough fat to survive hibernation.
+Occasionally, they climb trees and other flora, though they are usually terrestrial.

-Behavior
+Reproductive Behavior

+Marmots have a single, 2-week long breeding season annually.
 Marmots reproduce starting at around two years of age, and may live up to an age of fifteen.
-They reside in colonies of about ten to twenty individuals.
+They can live alone, in pairs, or in colonies of about ten to twenty individuals.
 Each male marmot digs a burrow soon after it wakes from hibernation, and starts looking for females to reproduce.
 By summer, it may have up to four female mates.
 Litters usually average three to five offspring per female.
 Only about half of those pups survive and become yearlings.
 Marmots have a "harem-polygynous" mating system in which the male reproduces with two or three females at the same time.
+Colonies are composed of one or more of these harems.
+Although typical only the females tend to be monogamous, males can be monogamous in an environment with fewer females.
 Female offspring tend to stay in the area around their home, while male offspring typically leave when they are yearlings and will defend one or more females.